tiltti/synology/README.md

 */5	*	*	*	*	root	/root/openVPNreconnect.sh
 ```

-Since Synology doesn't log crontab executables by default (a longer story why), you can also redirect the script output to a logfile of your choosing if you want to follow up that the script is working.
+Since Synology doesn't log crontab executables by default.
+This is probably since BusyBox Synology is using logging to syslog by default, but then looking at the process list syslog daemon is run with -S parameter (Smaller logging output) that seems to remove the logging altogether.
+To go around this you can redirect the script output to a logfile of your choosing if you want to follow up that the script is working.

 Doing it in crontab is the easiest:

 ```
 */5	*	*	*	*	root	/root/openVPNreconnect.sh >> /var/log/vpn_reconnect.log